LX2004/promoter/README.md

 conda activate promoter

 ```
 If the above method does not allow for a quick installation, the user can create a virtual environment named "promoter."
-Then, open the "environment.yml" file to check the environment dependencies and manually install them using conda or pip.
+Then, open the "environment.yml" file to check the environment dependencies and manually install them using conda.
 The specific steps are as follows:

 ```
 cd promoter